 I really hope that these low level frequencies from our devices are indeed harmless as the electronics industry would have us think.
 But it would seem best to always err on the side of caution.
 There are meters and such that you can buy to measure EMR.
 There are also devices that can shield some of it.
 However Mary Cordaro suggests that shields are just a false sense of security as there are too many different types of EMFs to shield and no one device can do it all and still function properly.
 So buyer beware in this case.
-Here is a great interview with her on that very topic.

 There is lots more info on the subject at the links below.
 I haven’t even begun to scratch the surface on smart meters, dirty electricity, the fact that “green” is not synonymous with safe and electric cars while being good for the environment may not be good for their occupants.
 Are you game to take your head out of the sand and learn more…if not for yourself for your kids?

 What do you think?
 Are you concerned?
 Are you taking steps to minimize exposure?
 I’d love to hear how or if you are.
 Please comment in the comment’s section below.